dipoahmed018/task-analyzen-bd/README.md

 8. `npm run build`
 9. `php artisn serve`

-After running the last command you will get an address ex. `http://localhost:8000`.
+After running the last command, you will get an address ex. `http://localhost:8000`.
 Copy that address and paste it in both of yours `.env` and `.env.testing` files `APP_URL` environment variable. and you are good to go.
 Copy the url and paste it in you web browser to see the website.

 #### Creadentials